iworks/fleet/readme.txt

 * The special result row class has been added.

 = 2.1.0 (2022-09-01) =
-* Updated iWorks Rate to 2.1.1.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.1.
 * Changed some strings to improve translations.

 = 2.0.9 (2022-07-22) =
 * Changed series names to avoid translations issues.
-* Updated iWorks Options to 2.8.3.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.3.

 = 2.0.8 (2022-03-23) =
 * Added icons for custom posts types to allow show it in [PWA — easy way to Progressive Web App](https://wordpress.org/plugins/iworks-pwa/) plugin as PWA Shortcodes.